kthohr/optim/README.md

 ### Logistic regression

 For a data-based example, consider maximum likelihood estimation of a logit model, common in statistics and machine learning.
-In this case we have closed-form expressions for the gradient and hessian.
+In this case we have closed-form expressions for the gradient and hessian so we will employ a pure Newton-based algorithm.

 ``` cpp
 #include "optim.hpp"